 The EFC replaces the initial upfront payment required for registration and must be paid before the end of June.

-Note: No student should pay more than their EFC, unless they incur costs not covered by financial aid policy.
+Note: No student should pay more than their EFC, unless they incur costs not covered by NSFAS or financial aid policy.

 How do I apply?